Please complete the Class Evaluation form after your class is finished

 Register

-Join us for Indigo Dip Dyeing with Kilikina.
+Join us for Punch Needling with Reina Young

-An additional $50 supply fee will be due to the instructor at the beginning of class.
+There will be an additional $10 supply fee due to the instructor in the beginning of class.

 Supply fee includes: